zackxzhang/gpie/README.md

 ### Roadmap
 - implement Hamiltonian Monte Carlo and no-U-turn
+- implement Kronecker operators for scalable learning on grid data
 - add a demo on characteristics of different kernels
 - add a demo of quantified Occam's razor
-- implement Kronecker operators for scalable learning on grid data
-- replace Cholesky decomposition with Krylov subspace methods for speed
-- ...